|

 high quality signal source (DirecTv offers 1080P for a few channels, but

 requires a special receiver box.)
-The DirecTv HD Tivo (HR10-250) is only
+The DirecTV HD Tivo (HR10-250) is only

 1080i.
 All 1080P televisions offer HDMI input to allow upconverting of lower